grumpy-systems/website/content/posts/2025/reviewing-t-mobile-backup-internet.md

 [4G](/2022/setting-up-a-backup-4g-internet-connection-with-opnsense/) and this
 solution worked really well for a number of outages.
 I'm upgrading not because it's not working, but because it's almost perfect.
-A bit more speed with 5G would things even more smooth, and given the low cost of entry I gave it a shot.
+A bit more speed with 5G would make things even more smooth, and given the low cost of entry I gave it a shot.
 If you're following along at home, the setup is identical but instead of using the 4G GL.Inet modem, I use the provided T-Mobile modem.

 ## The Good: Service